Lula reports on a new conversation with Xi Jinping on Ukraine - ExBulletin

 Yesterday [24] I had a phone conversation with the President of China, Xi Jinping.
 We talked about the world situation, the need for peace in Ukraine, the participation of our countries in the BRICS summit in August.
 And about our strategic partnership on a bilateral basis, Lula wrote in a social network.

-The conversation comes just over a month after the two presidents met bilaterally in Beijing, and days after Lula returned from a trip to Japan, where he took part in the external engagement segment of the summit.
-G7, a group formed by the seven most industrialized countries in the world (Germany, Canada, United States, France, Italy, Japan and United Kingdom).
+The conversation takes place a little over a month after the bilateral meeting between the two presidents in Beijing, and a few days after Lula’s return from his trip to Japan, where he participated in the external engagement segment of the G7 summit, a group formed by the seven most industrialized countries in the world (Germany , Canada, United States, France, Italy, Japan and United Kingdom).

 In Hiroshima, between the 19th and the 21st, Lula met with 11 heads of government and entities, when he discussed bilateral issues and topics on the international agenda.
 In addition to environmental and food security issues, which were central at the summit, the subject that dominated the discussion tables was the conflict between Russia and Ukraine.